HaylzRandom/mini-js-projects/projects/sticky-navbar/README.md

-# 3D Background Boxes
+# Sticky Navbar

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project to make the navigation bar stick to top of screen as user scrolls

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create one of the many ways a navigation bar can look on a website

 ## Tech Stack